|

 Close up of the fine detail in the of stamping of these

-typically have much softer and less crisp detail.
-Tiny detail like this is
+baton devices, however, have much softer and less crisp detail.
+Tiny detail

-what set the German’s apart from other nations in the quality of their
+like this is what set the German’s apart from other nations in the

 this rank, it is almost unbelievable in today’s world that such